Best Mulch Material for Commercial Property

 There are two types of materials to choose from.
 The first, and arguably the most widely used, is organic.
-These naturally decompose they add nutrients such as potassium, nitrogen, phosphorous and trace elements back to the soil.
-Examples of organic materials include ground leaves, shredded bark, pine needles or compost.
+These naturally decompose and they add nutrients such as potassium, nitrogen, phosphorous, and trace elements back to the soil.
+Examples of organic materials include ground leaves, shredded bark, pine needles, or compost.

-The second type of mulch is made from synthetic materials and aren’t biodegradable.
-These typically are made from rocks, pebbles and stones.
+The second type of mulch is made from synthetic materials that aren’t biodegradable.
+These typically are made from rocks, pebbles, and stones.

-After spring clean-up and the beds have been edged in the spring, you are ready to lay down the first application - usually 1-2 inches deep.
+After a clean-up and the beds have been edged in the spring, you are ready to lay down the first application - usually 1- to 2-inches deep.
 The second, 1-inch application will come in the late summer to late fall.

-Moisture evaporates in the hot summer months through the soil.
-A covering of mulch blocks the sun allowing the soil to stay cooler and thus retain moisture levels for plants in the landscape.
+Retains Moisture Levels: Moisture evaporates in the hot summer months through the soil.
+A covering of mulch blocks the sun, allowing the soil to stay cooler and thus retain moisture levels for plants in the landscape.
 In fact, moisture evaporation can be reduced by as much as 10 to 50 percent by covering the soil.

-Using organic materials helps condition the soil enhancing the microbial activity.
-As they break down, they enhance the overall chemistry of the soil by increasing the number of good bacteria, fungi and insects.
+Maintains Soil Nutrients: Using organic materials helps condition the soil and enhancing the microbial activity.
+As they break down, they enhance the overall chemistry of the soil by increasing the number of good bacteria, fungi, and insects.
 The "good bugs" help keep the "bad bugs" away.
-The organic nutrients during decomposition encourage earthworms to naturally aerate the soil which improves soil structure and nutrient cycling.
+The organic nutrients during decomposition encourage earthworms to naturally aerate the soil, which improves soil structure and nutrient cycling.

-As the summer temperatures rise, so will the soil temperatures.
+Protects and Insulates: As the summer temperatures rise, so will the soil temperatures.
 The mulch covering your soil will prevent the sun from baking through the surface, keeping your plants’ roots cooler.
-Conversely, in the winter months, the mulch will help the soil retain heat helping prevent the soil from alternately freezing and thawing.
-This will protect the plants’ root from being pushing out of the ground and exposing them to freezing temperatures and frost.
+Conversely, in the winter months, the mulch will help the soil retain heat, helping prevent the soil from alternately freezing and thawing.
+This will protect the plants’ roots from being pushing out of the ground and exposing them to freezing temperatures and frost.

-You can significantly reduce the number of weeds in your flower beds by following two simple rules.
-First, remove existing weeds then apply a pre-emergent herbicide.
-Second, lay a 1 to 3 inch layer of mulch to discourage new weeds from emerging.
+Controls Weeds: You can significantly reduce the number of weeds in your flower beds by following two simple rules.
+First, remove existing weeds and then apply a pre-emergent herbicide.
+Second, lay a 1- to 3-inch layer of mulch to discourage new weeds from emerging.

-While mulching helps to lock the moisture in your soil, it also helps to keep your soil from washing away and blowing away.
-Spreading mulch over the surface of the soil protects against it against raindrops striking the soil.
+Prevents Soil Erosion: While mulching helps to lock the moisture in your soil, it also helps to keep your soil from washing and blowing away.
+Spreading mulch over the surface of the soil protects it against raindrops striking the soil.
 Soil exposed to high winds and high erosion potential may need to utilize synthetic materials to protect it from shifting winds.
 Synthetic erosion blankets are ideal for protecting hillsides.